thomasclarke1969/documentation/websdk/integration/introduction.md

 The Layer Web SDK is Layer's Javascript API for accessing Layer Services.
 Its built on top of Layer's [Client APIs](/docs/client) which provides REST and Websocket APIs.
 Typical javascript applications will be far easier to build using the Layer Web SDK which manages authentication, connections, websocket retries, etc.

+## WebSDK 1.1

+The latest release of the WebSDK is WebSDK 1.1; See the [WebSDK 1.1 Docs](https://docs.layer.com/sdk/web/install).

+> Docs below are **not** for WebSDK 1.1.

+## WebSDK 1.0

+All docs below are for WebSDK 1.0 which is no longer the latest version.

 ## Samples, Demos and Tutorials